bzkf/obds-to-fhir/DEVELOPMENT.md

 It is suggested to declare members in private inner classes as public if they are part of the class API.

-### Avoid mocks

-Do not use mocking libraries.
-These libraries encourage testing specific call sequences, interactions, and other internal behavior, which we believe leads to fragile tests.
-They also make it possible to mock complex interfaces or classes, which hides the fact that these classes are not (easily) testable.
-We prefer to write mocks by hand, which forces code to be written in a certain testable style.

 ### Use AssertJ

 Prefer AssertJ for complex assertions.